 - Preheat oven to 425ºF.

 - Clean and scrub potatoes well.
+Pat dry.
 Do not peel.
 Dice into ½" cubes.

-- In a large mixing bowl, whisk together oil, salt, and pepper.
+- In a large mixing bowl, whisk together oil, salt, pepper, and optional mix-ins.
 Add diced potato.
 Using a spatula, toss to evenly coat.

 - Spread potatoes on a baking sheet in a single layer.
 Do not overcrowd the pan.
 Roast 25-30 minutes or until potatoes are brown and crisp and easily pierced with a fork.
 Enjoy!